 If you're looking for a great day trip, why not check out some cute animals?
 Read this great article about visiting Fox Village in Japan as a day trip.

 Food and DiningFood in Tokyo varies widely.
 Western food is popular, but traditional Japanese food is abundant.
 Regular, sit-down meals are available everywhere, but for a unique experience, check out typical Japanese "fast food".
 Sushi, ramen, and katsu (fried cutlet - usually pork or chicken) shops have some of the best, freshest food.
 It's delicious, affordable, and quick.

 "Conveyor belt sushi" is one of Tokyo's greatest phenomena.
 Most people imagine this as a slow-moving conveyor belt around the center of the restaurant, containing the chefs preparing the sushi.
 While some shops are exactly that, there is an even better option.
 Some shops have tablets (iPads, Android tablets, etc.) mounted at each seat.
 The customer can order about three small plates of sushi from the tablet at a time, and the chef prepares it.
 Then, the sushi comes shooting out of the kitchen on a cart on a conveyor belt, stopping directly at that customer's seat.
 The customer takes the plates off and presses the button to send the cart back to the kitchen, to be used for other orders.
 It's an incredibly fun, efficient, and affordable way to eat plenty of fresh sushi.
 There are plenty of shops like this all around Tokyo.

-Both of these systems are able to use the Suica carda charge card that you can put money on using machines at any train station.
+Both of these systems are able to use the Suica card.
 It is a simple, efficient way to get around the city without having to break out coins or buy tickets every time you board a bus or a train.